tmtsoftware/csw/docs/src/main/services/database.md

     libraryDependencies += "com.github.tmtsoftware.csw" %% "csw-database-client" % "$version$"
     ```
     @@@

+## Accessing Database Service

+Database service is different from any other csw services in a way that it is not passed in through `CswContext/JCswContext`
+in ComponentHandlers.
+So, to access database service, it is expected from developers to create `DatabaseServiceFactory`.
+DatabaseServiceFactory can be created from anywhere using an `ActorSystem` and it's creation is explained in next section.

+@@@ note

+Creating a new DatabaseServiceFactory does not mean a new connection will be created to postgres server.
+Hence, creating
+multiple DatabaseServiceFactory per component can be considered pretty cheap and harmless.

+@@@

 ## Database Service Factory

 Database service requires `postgres` server to be running on the machine.
 To start the postgres server for development and testing